 It’s part of Hawaii, of course, but the landscape on Lanai is so otherworldly in parts it’ll make you feel like you traveled to another planet.
 Options abound: Ride horses up to the pines, or spend the day tooling around the rugged roads in a 4x4 Jeep, snorkeling around spinner dolphins, picnicking with super fresh poke, swimming in the cerulean sea and posing amid the lunar-like rocks of Garden of the Gods.
 Beyond the famous poke, there’s plenty of goodness to eat and imbibe at the Four Seasons Resort Lanai.
 And now the all-inclusive wellness-oriented Four Seasons Lanai at Koele, a Sensei Resort, has opened, adding a deluxe new way to relax and rejuvenate mind, body and spirit.

-This underrated African island makes for a truly spectacular honeymoon destination, and it’s practically a given that you’ll be the first of your friends to journey there.
-The call of the wild is strong here, and there is everything from whale watching to deserted white sand beaches, lemurs to luxury lodges.
+This underrated African island makes for a truly spectacular honeymoon destination.
+There is everything from whale watching to deserted white sand beaches, lemurs to luxury lodges.
 The terrain is hugely varied and includes rainforest, open savannah, highlands and desert, with lots of culture to explore in between.
 The penultimate stay is at Time + Tide Miavana, an ultra-luxe retreat on picture-perfect Nosy Ankao, where you can explore the depths of the Indian Ocean while diving, and get high above it in helicopters, and track down translocated crowned lemurs in the forest, all while overnighting in dreamy digs and dining on five-star cuisine.

 Hear Maldives and you instantly think honeymoon.
 The tropical South Asian nation is made up of 26 coral atolls in the Indian Ocean, which means unlimited beaches, turquoise waters for miles, extensive reefs and plenty of fresh fish and seafood.
 You’re pretty secluded at whichever of the luxurious resorts you choose—such as the Four Seasons' dream collection and pioneering, super-private Soneva Fushi—so expect a vacation filled with intimate meals, spa treatments, underwater adventures and just plain relaxation.